Frequently Asked Questions:

 In modern Git (I’m writing this in 2022, with an updated

-installation), this has become quite a bit simpler:Run
+gitinstallation), this has become quite a bit simpler:Run

-, and commit.This removes the filetree at
+git rm <path-to-submodule>, and commit.This removes the filetree at

-file.
+<path-to-submodule>, and the submodule’s entry in the.gitmodulesfile.
 I.e. all traces of the submodule in your repository proper are removed.As the docs note however, the

-dir), “to make it possible to checkout past commits without requiring fetching from another repository”.If you nonetheless want to remove this info, manually delete the submodule’s directory in
+.gitdir of the submodule is kept around (in themodules/directory of the main project’s.gitdir), “to make it possible to checkout past commits without requiring fetching from another repository”.If you nonetheless want to remove this info, manually delete the submodule’s directory in

-.
+.git/modules/, and remove the submodule’s entry in the file.git/config.
 These steps can be automated using the commands: